 Target is known for its positioning across product categories, including affordable fashion, electronics, and cleaning supplies.
-Though they’re grocery section is smaller than most supermarkets, they cover all of the ‘must-haves’ on any shopping list — from milk to salads to pasta.
+Though their grocery section is smaller than most supermarkets, it covers all the ‘must-haves’ on any shopping list — from milk to salads to pasta.

 Why it works: Target uses private labels and exclusive brands to its advantage.
 If you get hooked on a Target-exclusive product — like an item from their Good & Gather line — you can't go anywhere else to buy it.

 Launched in 2004, Dove’s ‘Real Beauty’ campaign was far ahead of other brands in promoting body positivity and self-acceptance.
-Their ad campaigns for body lotions and soap have long featured women with a wide variety of body types and skin colors.
+Their recent ad campaigns challenge toxic beauty standards with confident messaging and a wide variety of body types and skin colors.
 With this in mind, product categories like "Skin Cleansing" and "Men + Care" emphasize self-care.

 Rolls, wrinkles, cellulite, and stretch marks are all on proud and beautiful display across its social channels.
-Today, its skin care brand identity is synonymous with self-confidence, and Dove body lotions and soaps are frequent flyers on "best of" lists for affordable skin care.
+Dove body lotions and soaps are also frequent fliers on "best of" lists for affordable skincare.

-Why it works: In an industry that typically profits from consumers feeling unhappy with their appearance, Dove stands out with a marketing strategy that centers around self-confidence.
+Why it works: In an industry that typically profits from consumers feeling unhappy with their appearance, Dove stands out with a marketing strategy that centers on building self-confidence.
 Dove energizes its brand with a higher purpose that most women — their target audience — can get behind.

 The company known for DIY is also a go-to spot for holiday and seasonal decorating.
-Michaels stores transform every month or two with festive decor for spring, summer, Halloween, Thanksgiving, Hanukkah, Christmas, July Fourth, Mardi Gras, and Pride Month.
+Michaels stores transform constantly with festive décor for each season plus Halloween, Thanksgiving, Hanukkah, Christmas, Independence Day, Pride Month, and more.

 Michael's also does an exceptional job engaging with the creative community.
-Most stores offer free classes, demos, and events that anyone can attend.
-During the pandemic, these classes went virtual, offering both adults and kids a creative outlet to explore at home.
+Most stores offer online and in-store classes, demos, and events that anyone can attend.

 Why it works: Michael's continues to find new ways to engage with new and existing customers — from festive in-store displays to free classes and demos.
 It positions itself as more than a supply store, but rather a source of fun and inspiration.